Is Norton VPN Worth It in 2026? An Honest, In-Depth Review

 H3: Bank-Grade AES-256 Encryption

-Norton uses AES-256-bit encryption, which is the same standard used by governments and financial institutions.
-Your data is effectively uncrackable with current computing technology.
-This is table stakes for any VPN in 2026, but it's reassuring to have a company with Norton's security pedigree behind the implementation.
+Norton uses AES-256-bit encryption, the same standard governments and banks trust.
+Your data is essentially unbreakable with today's computing power.
+Look, every VPN should have this in 2026, but it's reassuring knowing Norton's long security track record backs it.

 H3: No-Log Privacy Policy